mosaifKhan/Dictionary/README.md

 >>> print (data.get(3,'Not Found'))
 Not Found

-# Now i am going to merge two list into a dictionary so that i'll use a special function 'zip'.
+# Now i am going to merge two list into a dictionary so that i'll use a special function called 'zip'.

 >>> key = ['Mosaif', 'Harsh', 'Navin']
 >>> values = ['Python', 'Java', 'JS']